FyeCobain/Battery-monitor/README.md

 _**Version** 2.0.1_

-A simple python script for **Windows** to monitor laptop battery percentage and prevent it from being too low or too high, helping to extend battery life.
-It works as tray icon.
+A simple Python script for **Windows** to monitor laptop battery percentage and prevent it from being too low or too high, helping to extend battery life.
+It works as a tray icon.

 ### Requirements
 - **psutil**